Rozapz/Mission-to-Mars/README.md

 # Mission to Mars
 The aim of this study is to scrape data from the NASA website to study the planet Mars Weather and News.
-For this purpose, a python code is written to extract the data from the html file of the website.
+For this purpose, a Python code is written to extract the data from the HTML file of the website.

 ## Overview of the analysis
 The first part of this study is dedicated to data scraping from NASA's website to find the planet Mars recent news.
 The website address is https://redplanetscience.com.
-Our code use automated browsing to visit and look for the titles and preview of the information in the HTML file of the website.
-These results are then exported to a MongoDb database and is saved as a Json file for further studies.
+Our code uses automated browsing to visit and look for the titles and preview of the information in the HTML file of the website.
+These results are then exported to a MongoDB database and are saved as a JSON file for further studies.

 ![Mars_News_Website](Resources/articles_website.PNG)